Cornell University: Academics

 Cornell is a large and primarily residential research university, and a majority of its students are enrolled in undergraduate programs.
 Since 1921, the university has been accredited by the Middle States Commission on Higher Education and its predecessor.
 Cornell operates on a 4–1–4 academic calendar, with the fall term beginning in late August and ending in early December, a three-week winter session in January, and the spring term beginning in late January and ending in early May.

 Cornell is a land-, space-, and sea-grant university, and until 2014 was a sun-grant university as well.

 Undergraduate admissions

 Admission to Cornell University is highly competitive.
-In fall 2022, Cornell's undergraduate programs for the Class of 2026 received 71,164 applications, of which 5,168 (6.9%) were accepted.
-For enrolling first-year students, the middle-50% range for SAT evidence-based reading and writing was 700–760 and for mathematics was 750–800; the middle-50% range for the ACT composite was 33–35.
+Cornell's undergraduate programs for the Class of 2028 received 65,612 applications, of which 5,516 (8.4%) were accepted.
+For enrolling first-year students, the middle-50% range for SAT evidence-based reading and writing was 730–770, while for mathematics it was 770–800; the middle-50% range for the ACT composite was 33–35.

 The university attracts a diverse student body.
 In 2022, the proportion of admitted students who self-identify as underrepresented minorities increased to 34.2%, up from 33.7% in 2021, and 59.3% self-identify as students of color, up from 52.5% in 2017 and 57.2% in 2020.
 Among the 5,168 admitted in 2022, 1,163 were first-generation college students, up from 844 in 2020.
 The university practices need-blind admission for U.S. applicants.